($1,227) Cost of Moving From Illinois to Mississippi

 How much does it cost to move from Illinois to Mississippi?

-The table below lays out average cost ranges when moving from Illinois to Mississippi for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Illinois to Mississippi for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |